RoboSense-LiDAR/rs_driver/doc/howto/how_to_online_use_driver.md

 ### Introduction

-​	This document will show you how to use the interface to get point cloud from lidar when online connecting a lidar.
+​	This document will show you how to use the interface to get point cloud from LiDAR

 ### Steps

 1， define a point type

-2， define a point cloud callback funtion
+2， define a point cloud callback function

 3， define a exception callback function

-4， instanciate the driver object
+4， instantiate the driver object

-5， define the parameter, config the parameter
+5， define the parameter, configure the parameter

-6， call the driver initialize fuction
+6， call the driver initialize function

 7， register the point cloud callback and exception callback

 8， start the driver

+9,    hint for compile